inkytonik/kiama/wiki/PrettyPrinting.md

 needed at all, but in `(1 + 2) * 3` we need the parentheses around
 `1 + 2` but not another set around the whole expression.

-Kiama includes the `org.kiama.output.ParenPrettyPrinter` trait that makes it easy to define pretty-printers that perform minimal parenthesisation.
+Kiama includes the `org.bitbucket.inkytonik.kiama.output.ParenPrettyPrinter` trait that makes it easy to define pretty-printers that perform minimal parenthesisation.
 The module uses algorithms published by Norman Ramsey in his paper